hpc2n/intro-git/scripts/5.branches/LECTURE.md

 Each of the exercises has a README.md file with explanations and descriptions of what to do.
 You can find all of them in the subdirectory 5.branches.
 You should do them in the below order:

 1. Fast-forward Merge (OK): This exercise will show an example where git can do a fast-forward merge.
 The exercise is in the subdirectory "1.merge-ok" <!-- .element: class="fragment" -->
-2. Recursive Merge (OK): In this exercise you will see an example where git can automatically merge two branches.
+2. Recursive/ORT Merge (OK): In this exercise you will see an example where git can automatically merge two branches.
 This time git will use the recursive merge.
 The exercise can be found in the subdirectory "2.merge-ok-recursive" <!-- .element: class="fragment" -->
 3. Merge (BAD): This exercise gives an example of a merge that cannot be done automatically with the merge command.
 The exercise can be found in the subdirectory "3.merge-bad" <!-- .element: class="fragment" -->
 4. Rebasing (OK): In this exercise you will try the command rebase and see that it succeeds.
 The exercise can be found in the subdirectory "4.rebase-ok"  <!-- .element: class="fragment" -->
 5. Rebasing (BAD): This exercise again gives an example of rebasing two branches, but in this case the rebase fails.
 The exercise can be found in the subdirectory "5.rebase-bad" <!-- .element: class="fragment" -->